By Sarah Brown

-You'll find circuit training every weekday morning from 6am - 9am and in the evenings from around 5pm - 9pm.
+You’ll find circuit training every weekday morning from 6 am – 9 am and in the evenings from around 5 pm – 9 pm.
 They take place near every ‘posto’ (the large, white lifeguard towers dotted along the beach from Leme to Leblon).
-Some charge a monthly fee, which varies depending on the training camp.
+Some charge a monthly fee or you can pay for each class you join, but this varies depending on the training camp.
 Many of these outdoor training spots have instructors who speak English so simply ask one that takes your fancy about availability and prices.

-There are also outdoor yoga meet-ups in Flamengo Park and along the beach.
-However, these are held sporadically and there isn’t a regular spot for yoga events.
+From yoga groups and guided meditation to language club meetings, there’s a lot going on in a bustling city like Rio.
 The best source of information is by searching meetup.com for yoga in Rio de Janeiro.
 Several meetups are free.

-All these outdoor activities are perfectly safe and ideal for a solo woman travelling in Rio.
+All these outdoor activities are perfectly safe and ideal for a solo woman traveling in Rio.

 Here are some travel safety tips for Rio:

 - Take extra precautions at night.
 Try to avoid walking by yourself after sunset, especially in empty streets or unfamiliar areas.
 After a late night of drinking, exploring or dining, your Uber app will come in handy.
 Get the Uber to pick you up right outside wherever you are and ask to be dropped off in front of the place you’re staying.